voidberg/imagecache-sharp/README.md

 Configuration:

-- angle: Angle, multiple of 90.
+- `angle`: Angle, multiple of 90.
 Defaults to `auto` which uses EXIF.

 ### Scale